aldolat/private-content/readme.txt

 As of version 4.3 you can use either the usual `private` shortcode or the extra `ubn_private`, in case the first is already in use.

 As of version 5.0 you can use the new option `reverse` to change the logic of the `recipient` option.
 If `reverse` is activated, it will not allow users in `recipient` read the private note.

+As of version 6.0 you can use custom roles.

 = Usage =